kanisterio/blueprints/README.md

 # Kanister Blueprints

-This repository contains a comprehensive collection of [Kanister](https://kanister.io) blueprints for protecting various applications and databases running on Kubernetes.
-Kanister is a framework that enables application-specific data management operations on Kubernetes clusters.
+This repository provides a curated set of [Kanister](https://kanister.io) blueprints to help protect a variety of applications and databases on Kubernetes.
+These examples are designed to make experimenting with Kanister easier.

 ## 🚀 What are Kanister Blueprints?